Frequently Asked Questions

-Please note that according to IEEE Bylaws (https://www.ieee.org/documents/section09_24jul09.pdf section 9.6 part D) all officers (with exception of webmaster and newsletter editor) shall be IEEE members in Graduate Student Member, Member, Senior Member or Fellow grade.
+Please note that according to IEEE Bylaws (https://www.ieee.org/content/dam/ieee-org/ieee/web/org/about/corporate/ieee-constitution-and-bylaws.pdf) all officers (with exception of webmaster and newsletter editor) shall be IEEE members in Graduate Student Member, Member, Senior Member or Fellow grade.
 Chapter officers shall also be members of the parent Society.

-Volunteers should use their IEEE web account username and password to login.
-If you do not recall your Web Account information, you may go to: https://www.ieee.org/web/accounts to recover your username or password online.
+Volunteers should use their IEEE Account username and password to login.
+If you do not recall your IEEE Account information, you may go to: https://www.ieee.org/profile/public/forgotpassword/forgotUsernamePassword.html to recover your username and/or password.